adhdproject/adhdproject.github.io/Tools/Docz.md

 The process by which docz.py is used to create a webbug for webbugserver or sqlitebugserver is identical to [Example 1: Creating a Webbug for Honeybadger](Example_1:_Creating_a_Webbug_for_Honeybadger).

-Just put in the new URL to your sqlitebugserver, an change any other parameters you may need based on your situation.
+Just put in the new URL to your sqlitebugserver, and change any other parameters you may need based on your situation.